From the Field

 How has the Syrian conflict affected the children of Syria?

-• Displacement: The conflict has forced millions of children to flee their homes.
-They live in makeshift camps, overcrowded shelters, or streets, often without access to basic necessities like food, water, and medical care.
+• Displacement: Millions of children live in makeshift camps, overcrowded shelters, or streets, often lacking access to necessities like food, water, and medical care.

-• Diseases and malnutrition: Children are susceptible to ailments brought on by poor sanitation and hygiene, including diarrheal diseases like cholera.
-They may miss vaccinations and regular health checkups, especially in cut-off areas.
+• Diseases and malnutrition: Malnutrition, poor sanitation and hygiene, and limited healthcare access make children more vulnerable to diseases like cholera.
 In poor housing, cold weather increases the risk of pneumonia and other respiratory infections.
 Lack of access to healthy foods weakens them further.

 • Child marriage and abuse: Syrian children are more vulnerable to sexual abuse and exploitation in the unfamiliar and overcrowded conditions in refugee camps and informal tent settlements.
 Families desperate for income may be more prone to arrange marriages for their young daughters in exchange for dowries.

-• Child labor: With their families struggling to make ends meet, many children have been forced to work in dangerous and exploitative conditions to help support their families.
+• Child labor: Many children have been forced to work in dangerous and exploitative conditions to help support their families.

-• Psychological toll: The ongoing violence and displacement have taken a severe toll on the mental health of Syrian children.
-Many have experienced trauma, anxiety, and depression and have little access to mental health services.
+• Psychological toll: Many children have experienced trauma, anxiety, and depression and have little access to mental health services.

 BACK TO QUESTIONS